 3. The main goal is "Recommended"

 Write to the App Store and Google Play in advance.
 Often a month is adequate for this.
-Here you will need a pitch.
+Here you will need a pitch to effectively market your mobile application.

 Links to the featured request form:

-If you are lucky enough to become one of the selected, then your application will either go to the banner on the main page of the App Store / Google Play, or it will be placed in a thematic collection in a visible place.
+If you are lucky enough to become one of the selected, then your smartphone solution will either go to the banner on the main page of the App Store/Google Play, or it will be placed in a thematic collection in a visible place.

-According to statistics, the recommended applications receive an increase in organic installs up to 300%.
+According to mobile app marketing statistics, the recommended products receive an increase in organic installs up to 300%.

 What do you need to know to become featured?

-- Your application must meet a number of requirements dictated by Apple / Google (quality, uniqueness, usefulness, exclusivity, relevance)
+- Your application must meet a number of requirements imposed by Apple or Google depending on the app platform (quality, uniqueness, usefulness, exclusivity, relevance).

-- It must be manually selected by the editors of the App Store / Google Play (remember ASO and deliver as much imagination and ingenuity as possible so that they will be remembered)
+- It must be manually selected by the editors of the App Store/Google Play (take care of ASO and deliver as much imagination and ingenuity as possible, so that they will be remembered).

-If you succeed with this task and can enlist the support of the reputable Apple and Google, you will find new users and enter new markets.
-Everything else becomes quite simple.
+If you succeed with this task and enlist the support of the reputable Apple and Google, you will find new users and enter new markets.
+So, make it an important part of your mobile application marketing strategy.

-Sadly, statistics say that more than half of applications “die” during the first half-year of their launch.
-The problem is that marketing activities after the successful release of a mobile application are often underestimated.
+Sadly, statistics say that more than half of smartphone solutions “die” during the first half-year of their launch.
+The problem is that mobile app marketing activities after the product release are often underestimated.

-That is why you should: Monitor application performance
+That is why you should to do the following things: Monitor application performance

 You cannot improve what you do not measure.
-This includes the success of your mobile application.
+This includes the success of your mobile service.
+When promoting it, you definitely need to monitor the effectiveness of your application marketing strategy including each small activity.

 Key metrics of in-app marketing